Transforming All Lives Through Music

 VISION

-Our vision is to be a positive impact within our community by contributing to the arts with a foundation of equity, inclusion and diversity; transforming ALL lives through music.
+Our vision is to be a positive impact within our community by contributing to the arts with a foundation of equity, inclusion and diversity.

-We embrace the responsibility to be a dynamic and vibrant part of southwest Michigan by offering innovative programming, broader venues and increased educational opportunities, while balancing artistic growth with financial soundness.
+We embrace the responsibility to be a dynamic and vibrant part of southwest Michigan by offering innovative programming, an expanded geographic footprint of performance locations, and increased educational opportunities, while balancing artistic growth with financial soundness.

 VALUES

-To support this vision, SMSO Leadership, Board, and Staff pledge a commitment to the following core values:
+To best serve our Mission and Vision, SMSO Leadership, Board, Musicians and Staff pledge a commitment to the following core values:

 Humility: Authentically committing to Equity, not solely for recognition but because it is the right thing to do.